 Username/Password Authentication: Checked;

-Username: Your Surfshark service username found in the bottom of this page;
+Username: Your Surfshark Service username that you have collected in the beginning

-Password: Your Surfshark service password found in the bottom of this page;
+Password: Your Surfshark Service password that you have collected in the beginning

 Username Authen.
 Only: Unchecked;